The Federal Deposit Insurance Corporation (FDIC).

-- Financial Capacity.
-In addition to any eligibility requirements, the bank should conduct an analysis of the customer's financial capacity including income levels.
-Underwriting assessments should consider the customer's ability to repay a loan without needing to borrow repeatedly from any source, including re-borrowing, to meet necessary expenses.
+Underwriting Start Printed Page 70557assessments should consider the customer's ability to repay a loan without needing to borrow repeatedly from any source, including re-borrowing, to meet necessary expenses.
 The financial capacity assessment should include:

 ○ After conducting the above-described analysis, determine whether an installment repayment is more appropriate.

-- Ongoing Customer Eligibility.
+Ongoing Customer Eligibility.
 As part of underwriting for this product, a bank should, no less than every six months, reevaluate the customer's eligibility and capacity for this product.
 Additionally, a bank should identify risks that could negatively affect a customer's eligibility to receive additional deposit advances.
-For example:

 ○ Repeated overdrafts (establish/set a certain number during a specified number of months).